 Transportation to and from Harvard will be provided.

-From 1pm until 3pm on Thu 12/12 (time subject to change) is the CS50 Fair, an epic display of final projects.
+From 1pm until 3pm on Thu 12/12 at Yale on York is the CS50 Fair, an epic display of final projects.
 Not only is the CS50 Fair a venue at which to see classmates’ projects and demo your own, it is an opportunity to mingle with students, faculty, and staff from across campus as well as recruiters from industry.
 Attendance is expected of all students.